ktaylor63/southeast/site/content/articles/unsung-heroes-of-american-conservation.md

 “It’s part of our history and we’re working to acknowledge it,” Kanaski says.
 “We’re adding depth to the history of the CCC and, in particular, the African-American presence.
 They played a major role in the development of our refuges today.”

-{{< figure class="photo-center" src="/images/pages/CCCpixbridgebuilding.jpg" alt="Black and white photo of five black men building a wooden bridge over floating logs" caption="Building a bridge at White River National Wildlife Refuge.
-Photo by Civilian Conservation Corps.
-Originals on file at the USFWS Office of the Regional Archaeologist, Savannah." >}}
+{{< figure class="photo-center" src="/images/pages/CCCpixbridgebuilding.jpg" alt="Black and white photo of five black men building a wooden bridge over floating logs" caption="Building a bridge at Dale Bumpers White River National Wildlife Refuge.
+Photo by Civilian Conservation Corps." >}}

 ### ‘Two wasted resources’